About the LAM and IACUC

 The Office of Laboratory Animal Medicine (LAM) has oversight responsibility of all animal research use at the University of Nevada, Reno.
 LAM provides veterinary care campus wide and at the Nevada Experimental Agriculture Stations (NAES).
 LAM provides animal care and welfare in the Center of Molecular Medicine facility, central animal facility, Applied Research Facility and College of Science facility.
 LAM collaborates with the Investigative teams in optimizing animal welfare and care and minimizing variables to provide the best possible study results.
 LAM administers the Institutional Animal Care and Use Committee.
 LAM also administers the Nevada Transgenic Center, a core transgenic facility for NSHE system.
-LAM is administered through the Office of the University's Vice President of Research providing oversight of direct animal care, veterinary care, and animal protocol reviews.
-The Office of the VPR is also responsible for research funding, research services and compliance activities.
+LAM is administered through the Office of the Vice President of Research and Innovation (OVPRI) providing oversight of direct animal care, veterinary care, and animal protocol reviews.
+The OVPRI is also responsible for research funding, research services and compliance activities.

 In compliance with the Animal Welfare Act and the Public Health Service Policy regarding Vertebrate Animal Use, IACUC oversees all animal related work.
 The committee also oversees the occupational health and safety program for those who work with animals or animal tissues.
 This oversight includes review of all studies, classes, and experiments which require the use of any vertebrate animal species, living or dead.
 IACUC is composed of several research scientists, at least one veterinarian, and community representatives.